fokot/prayer-app/infra/README.md

 [Privacy policy](https://prayer-app.tk/privacy-policy.html) needs to be online because of play store.

-Https is enables via [letsencrypt](https://letsencrypt.org/). and renewed like
+Https is enabled via [letsencrypt](https://letsencrypt.org/) and renewed like
 ```bash
 sudo crontab -e
 ```